jbbongalos/Data_Structures_Algorithms/README.md

-# Data_Structures_Algorithms
+# Data Structures and Algorithms

-Python implementations of fundamental data structures including lists and stacks using arrays and linked lists.
+This repository contains Python implementations of fundamental data structures and algorithms, focusing on lists and stacks using arrays and linked lists.

+# Contents
+- ✅ Lists
+- ✅ Stacks
+- ✅ Python Source Code Files
+---